zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![In the trigger search box, cosmos is selected, and the Azure Cosmos DB trigger is selected below it.](media/function-cosmos-db-trigger.png "Choose a template page")

-4. Install any extensions required when prompted.
+4. Install any extensions required when prompted, and select Continue when the install completes.

     ![A warning indicating that extensions are required is displayed.](media/install-trigger-extensions.png "Install extensions")